MeddahAbdellah/replai/README.md

 - Add ability to add http agents on the frontend ✅
 - Be satisfied the UX ✅
 - Ability to modify the inputs before running ✅
-- Adapt backend to new interfaces
+- Adapt backend to new interfaces ✅
-- Running a new run
-- Enable parameterization and running many
+- Enable parameterization and running many ✅
+- Manage statuses ✅
+- Running a new run with parameterization ✅
+- Replay with modifications
 - Connect vizualization of shell as a first step

 ---